SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 [recon-ng][websitename] >
 ```

-Finally I will add the ip address of their website.
+Finally we will add the ip address of their website.

 ```
 [recon-ng][websitename] > add netblocks